virusapex/my_robot/README.md

-# my_robot
+# AutoRace 2023
 A template project integrating ROS 2 and Gazebo Garden simulator.

 ## Included packages

-* `robot_description` - holds the sdf description of the simulated system and any other assets.
+* `robot_description` - holds the SDF description of the simulated system, worlds and any other assets.

-* `robot_gazebo` - holds gazebo specific code and configurations.
-Namely this is where systems end up.

-* `robot_app` - holds ros2 specific code and configurations.
+* `robot_app` - holds ROS2 specific code and configurations.

 * `robot_bringup` - holds launch files and high level utilities.